openmobilehub/android-omh-maps/README.md

 ## Sample App

-This repository includes a [maps-sample](/apps/maps-sample) that demonstrates the functionality of the Omh Maps Client Library.
+This repository includes a [maps-sample](/apps/maps-sample) that demonstrates the functionality of the OMH Maps Client Library.
 By cloning the repo and executing the app, you can explore the various features offered by the library.

 However, if you prefer a step-by-step approach to learn the SDK from scratch, we recommend following the detailed Getting Started guide provided in this repository.
-The guide will walk you through the implementation process and help you integrate the Omh Maps Client Library into your projects effectively.
+The guide will walk you through the implementation process and help you integrate the OMH Maps Client Library into your projects effectively.

 ## Provider Implementations / Plugins

-Omh Maps SDK is open-source, promoting community collaboration and plugin support from other map providers to enhance capabilities and expand supported map services.
+OMH Maps SDK is open-source, promoting community collaboration and plugin support from other map providers to enhance capabilities and expand supported map services.
 More details can be found [here](./packages/core/docs/plugins/PLUGINS.md).

 ## Documentation